juniorsundarCasual/TGT/vault/home.md

 English not first language.
 Writing mistake?
 Please forgive.
 Proofread many times before upload, problems not much.
 If issue, then point out mistake, I correct immediate.
 I am thank you for you're understanding :)

 ALSO: I started writing this story with one intention in mind, and that was to act as a parody of existing novels with similar themes.
-However around CH25, I realised that my work was becoming too derivative and boring.
+However, around CH25, I realised that my work was becoming too derivative and boring.
 So I pivoted and decided to make my novel its own thing.
 I believe that my work has become better because of it.

 **Additional Tags:** #NoHarem #LGBTQ+